Night shift. And you know how much I love the night shifts, right?

 I can’t even prepare the housekeeping lists because there is nothing showing…

-Everyone are going to kill me…I think I screwed up the whole hostel for this day.
+Everyone is going to kill me…I think I screwed up the whole hostel for this day.

 7:00 My colleagues form the morning shift arrive, asking me how it went.
 I look at them with tired eyes and say: